FAQ

 Am I allowed to put student work into Copilot?

-If you are a student, contact your faculty member for guidance.
+Entering student work into Microsoft Copilot raises considerations around student privacy.
+While Microsoft Copilot is a Penn-licensed tool that comes with some privacy protections, it is important to be aware of the risks associated with different types of data.
+If you are a student, contact your course instructor for guidance.
 If you are a faculty member, contact your department chair or dean.
-Please refer to Penn’s Office of Information Security’s Statement on Guidance for the University of Pennsylvania Community on Use of Generative Artificial Intelligence at https://isc.upenn.edu/security/AI-guidance and their Penn Data Risk Classification Guidelines at https://isc.upenn.edu/security/penn-data-risk-classification.
+Please refer to Penn’s Office of Information Security’s Statement on Guidance for the University of Pennsylvania Community on Use of Generative Artificial Intelligence for additional guidance.

 Are students allowed to upload my course materials into Copilot?

-Please refer to Penn’s Office of Information Security’s Statement on Guidance for the University of Pennsylvania Community on Use of Generative Artificial Intelligence at https://isc.upenn.edu/security/AI-guidance and their Penn Data Risk Classification Guidelines at https://isc.upenn.edu/security/penn-data-risk-classification.
+Please coordinate with your department.
+Refer to Penn’s Office of Information Security’s Statement on Guidance for the University of Pennsylvania Community on Use of Generative Artificial Intelligence and their Penn Data Risk Classification Guidelines as well as Penn’s Center for Excellence in Teaching, Learning and Innovation’s guide on the use of generative AI.

 Can I create an agent in Copilot Studio and publish it?